becarpenter/book6/6. Management and Operations/Packet size and Jumbo Frames.md

 [RFC7690](https://www.rfc-editor.org/info/rfc7690) to ensure that packets are sized appropriately for the smallest MTU along the path.
 The sender fragments packets if necessary before sending them.
-This require additional computation on the sender to fragment packet but there has been no significant performance implication is reported.
+This require additional computation on the sender to fragment packets but there has been no significant performance implication reported.

 ### MTU Size and Jumbo Frames